aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 Even if the aerial reconnaissance rule were designed with those future aircraft in mind, the maximum altitude of the U-2 and SR-71 is 70,000 feet and 85,000 feet respectively, depending on your source of information.

 Orbital spy satellites were still several years off in 1950.
-Sputnik did not orbit the Earth until 1957, and its perigee was over 700,000 feet, so the altitude doesn't work either.
+Sputnik did not orbit the Earth until 1957, and the perigee of its orbit was over 700,000 feet, so the altitude doesn't work either.

 Maybe a sub-orbital platform launched via rocket?
 The most likely example of this would be the German V-2 rocket.